fradinni/nodejs-statsd-mysql-backend/README.md

 Values will be inserted in two tables: 'counters_statistics' and 'duplicate_counters_stats'.

-In this example, colums are the same in two table so, we just have to change the table name.
+In this example, colums are the same in the two tables so, we just have to change the table name.

 But you can customize this...